 What kinds of adult education/spiritual growth opportunities do you have?

-Adults may attend the weekly Thursday noon Scripture Study and Spiritual Discussion group.
+On any given Thursday. you might find 16-30 people in our weekly Thursday Bible Study.
 In addition, from time to time, we offer a special thematic program that may occur on a Sunday afternoon or weeknight.

 Make a Gift